saekizm/fafel-lang/technical_manual/tech_specs.md

 The Lexer.hs file contains the implementation of the lexical analyzer for the Fafel programming language.
 It provides a set of functions to tokenize the input source code and generate a stream of tokens to be used by the parser.
 Here is the functional decomposition of Lexer.hs:

-* contractLanguage: This function defines the language specification for Fafel.
+* `contractLanguage`: This function defines the language specification for Fafel.
 It specifies the comment start, comment end, comment line, identifier start, identifier letter, reserved names, reserved operator names, and case sensitivity for the language.

-* lexer: This function generates a lexical analyzer for Fafel using the language specification provided by contractLanguage.
+* `lexer`: This function generates a lexical analyzer for Fafel using the language specification provided by contractLanguage.
 It generates a TokenParser object which provides a set of functions to tokenize the input source code.

-* integer: This function parses an integer token using the TokenParser provided by lexer.
+* `integer`: This function parses an integer token using the TokenParser provided by lexer.

-* float: This function parses a float token using the TokenParser provided by lexer.
+* `float`: This function parses a float token using the TokenParser provided by lexer.
 It returns a tuple of two integers representing the numerator and denominator of the fraction.

-* parens: This function parses a token surrounded by parentheses using the TokenParser provided by lexer.
+* `parens`: This function parses a token surrounded by parentheses using the TokenParser provided by lexer.

-* commaSep: This function parses a comma-separated list of tokens using the TokenParser provided by lexer.
+* `commaSep`: This function parses a comma-separated list of tokens using the TokenParser provided by lexer.

-* semiSep: This function parses a semicolon-separated list of tokens using the TokenParser provided by lexer.
+* `semiSep`: This function parses a semicolon-separated list of tokens using the TokenParser provided by lexer.
 It returns a list of parsed tokens.

-* identifier: This function parses an identifier token using the TokenParser provided by lexer.
+* `identifier`: This function parses an identifier token using the TokenParser provided by lexer.

-* reserved: This function parses a reserved keyword token using the TokenParser provided by lexer.
+* `reserved`: This function parses a reserved keyword token using the TokenParser provided by lexer.

-* reservedOp: This function parses a reserved operator token using the TokenParser provided by lexer.
+* `reservedOp`: This function parses a reserved operator token using the TokenParser provided by lexer.

-* whitespace: This function parses whitespace using the TokenParser provided by lexer.
+* `whitespace`: This function parses whitespace using the TokenParser provided by lexer.

-* braces: This function parses a token surrounded by braces using the TokenParser provided by lexer.
+* `braces`: This function parses a token surrounded by braces using the TokenParser provided by lexer.

 The functions defined in Lexer.hs work together to generate a stream of tokens from the input source code.
 These tokens are then used by the parser to generate an abstract syntax tree.